esadek/sample-transformations/README.md

-# Sample RudderStack User Transformations
+# Sample RudderStack Transformations

-[RudderStack User Transformations](https://rudderstack.com/product/transformations/) give you the ability to code custom JavaScript functions to implement specific use-cases on your event data.
+[RudderStack Transformations](https://rudderstack.com/product/transformations/) give you the ability to code custom JavaScript functions to implement specific use-cases on your event data.
 This repository contains some useful transformation templates that you can use to create your own user transformations.
 For more information on RudderStack Transformations, check out the [documentation](https://rudderstack.com/docs/transformations/).

 ## Table of Contents